 The next steps in this NLP weight loss anchoring technique

-10. Now imagine a dog wearing a tuxedo and drinking tea.
+9. Now, imagine a dog wearing a tuxedo and drinking tea.
 (No, that’s not a typo!)
 This absurd image is a great way to reset your brain.

-11. Open your eyes and take three deep breaths.
+10. Open your eyes and take three deep breaths.

-12. Repeat steps 3 to 10 another four more times at least.
+11. Repeat steps 3 to 10 another four more times at least.

-- See yourself bouncing up off the sofa and feeling great.
+14. See yourself bouncing up off the sofa and feeling great.
 See yourself go and do exercise happily with a smile on your face and a spring in your step.

 Matching Modalities in NLP for weight loss

-Onto to the question of your food choices and how to rewire your mental association with ‘unhealthy’ food so you don’t even feel the urge to eat that ice cream (or whatever your vice may be).
+Onto the question of your food choices and how to rewire your mental association with ‘unhealthy’ food so you don’t even feel the urge to eat that ice cream (or whatever your vice may be).
 Instead, you’ll experience a desire to tuck into that bowl of vegetables.

 This is one of my all-time favorite NLP techniques for weight loss.
 Again, it involves you closing your eyes and doing some imagining.